 The False Claims Act & Qui Tam Relators

 The False Claims Act (FCA) is a federal law that sets the stage for qui tam lawsuits.
 It outlaws knowingly presenting false claims for payment to the federal government.
 Qui tam relators, under the FCA, can sue the fraudsters on the government’s behalf and may receive a portion of the recovered funds as a reward.
+We urge potential qui tam relators who believe they may have a viable False Claims Act case to seek knowledgeable counsel.
+For more resources and support, please visit our Whistleblower Resources page.

 How are Qui Tam Relators Protected?

-How Does a Qui Tam Relator Report Fraud?
+How to Become a Qui Tam Relator?

 To report fraud, a qui tam relator should first consult with a qualified attorney to ensure the evidence meets legal standards and to navigate the complexities of filing a claim.
 At Phillips & Cohen, we help guide our whistleblowers through the process, maintaining confidentiality and providing expert legal advice every step of the way.

-Expert Whistleblower Representation with Phillips and Cohen
+Expert Qui Tam Relator Representation with Phillips and Cohen

-Phillips & Cohen have been at the forefront of representing qui tam whistleblowers for over three decades.
+Phillips & Cohen have been at the forefront of representing qui tam relators and whistleblowers for over three decades.
 Our firm’s founding partner was instrumental in shaping the modern-day False Claims Act.
-We understand the intricacies of these cases and the importance of protecting our clients.
+We understand the intricacies of these cases and the importance of protecting our qui tam clients.
 If you suspect government fraud and are considering whistleblowing, reach out to our experienced attorneys for a confidential case review here and begin the conversation on how we can assist you in this pivotal role.
 Contact us today or submit a confidential case review

 Let us help you.